EdwardLea/wdi-project-01/readme.md

 You can find a hosted version here ----> [edwardlea.github.io/project-01](https://edwardlea.github.io/project-01)

 ### Game overview
-Deep Sea Dive is a one person game inspired by the French conservationist and filmmaker Jacques Cousteau.
-The aim is to capture as many specimen of sea life and return to the surface before the air supply runs out.

-The player controls the movement of a submarine in order to capture the fish and avoid underwater mines.
+Battleships is a one player game played against the computer.
+Following the placement of the player's and computer's fleet the aim of the game is to find the location of the other player's ships.
+The first to find all five ships wins the game.

 ### Controls